 - Rinse your dentures – Make sure to always rinse your dentures after soaking them overnight, especially if you use chemical solutions to avoid digesting any harmful chemicals.

 - Handle your dentures carefully- Handle your dentures carefully to avoid bending or damaging them.

 - Monitor the fit of your dentures- If you feel that your dentures have become loose, slip or you notice changes in your bite see your dentist as soon as possible.
 Loose dentures can cause infection, sores and irritation.

 - Avoid bleach on your dentures – Don’t use products with bleach on your dentures.
 The bleach will weaken the acrylic or porcelain dentures and change their color.

 - Avoid whitening toothpastes- Whitening toothpastes are abrasive, and can damage the delicate materials that compose dentures, shortening their longevity.

 - Regular Dental Visits- It’s important to keep up with your regular six month dental visit.
 Whether you have a full or partial denture talk to your dentist about how often you should have your dentures professionally cleaned, examined and have your mouth checked to make sure it’s healthy.

 Dentures can give you a beautiful confident smile.
-Jefferson Dental offers affordable dentures with several payment options accepts Medicaid, Medicare, most PPO insurance plans, and offers patients with no insurance deep discounts on treatment through our Exclusive Dental Discount Plan.
+Jefferson Dental offers affordable dentures with several payment options accepts Medicaid, Medicare, most PPO insurance plans, and offers patients with no insurance deep discounts on treatment through our Exclusive Dental Savings Plan.
 We make dental care accessible with 60+ dental office locations in Dallas, Houston, Fort Worth and more!